gabledata/recap/README.md

 pip install recap-core
 ```

-Get a Recap schema from a Protobuf message:
+Get a Recap schema from a Protobuf schema:

 ```python
 from recap.converters.protobuf import ProtobufConverter